Charles de Schwartzenberg: Arrival and first years

 With the failure of the Hungarian Revolution, Schwartzenberg, alongside other Hungarian deserters, sought refuge in Bitola in the Sanjak of Monastir, Ottoman Empire.
 He attempted to join the Ottoman army, but was declined on the basis of his religion.
 He once again tried to enlist in the Ottoman army in 1851 after traveling to Istanbul, albeit without success.
 A non-Muslim had to convert to Islam in order to serve in the army, an action highly detested by Christendom as it meant that the person would have 'turned Turk'.

 Crimean War

 The requirement that Christians convert to serve in the Ottoman army was lifted after the 1856 Reform Edict.
 Nevertheless, Schwartzenberg was already given a post in the army before this date.
 He was to serve as a colonel of a cavalry unit in Kars in the Crimean War from April 1854, arriving in the city by June, and was a part of 23 foreign staff officers who would aid in defending the city against the Russians.
 He was known as Emir Bey at this time.
 Schwartzenberg climbed up the military ranks and became brigadier general in the summer of 1855, having participated in multiple minor battles in Kars.
-He was present in the capitulation of the city in 29 November 1855, and was allowed to evacuate the city.
+He was present in the capitulation of the city on 29 November 1855, and was allowed to evacuate the city.